FAQ

 Why shouldn’t I just have ChatGPT or my intern write trivia for my website/corporate event/etc.?

 OK, you’ve convinced me.
-How can I get better at cryptics?
+How can I start solving cryptics?

 How can I get better at solving regular American crosswords?

-I can deal with Tuesdays and Wednesdays.
-Add the Los Angeles Times to your rotation.
-Like NYT, the puzzles get harder from Monday to Saturday, but unlike NYT, there’s not a “weird Thursday” situation going on, nor are there hard themeless puzzles on Fridays.
-So Thursdays and Fridays will provide a little stretch to your solving.
+• I can deal with Tuesdays and Wednesdays.
+Add the Los Angeles Times to your solving rotation.
+Like NYT, the puzzles increase in difficulty from Monday to Saturday, but you’ll probably find that the Thursdays and Fridays are an accessible way to build your solving ability.

-I like weird Thursdays.
+• I like weird Thursdays.
 Subscribe to Fireball Crosswords and/or purchase some of the reprints in books.
-You will find lots of tough gimmick puzzles this way.
+You’ll find lots of tough gimmicks this way!

-I can do every day of the week, I just wanna be faster.
-Try solving some easy (like NYT Mondays) puzzles, but don’t look at the Across clues.
+• I can do every day of the week and I want to be faster.
+Try solving some easy (NYT Monday, USA Today, or similar) puzzles, but don’t look at the Across clues.
 This is called Downs-only solving.
-You will find it quite difficult at first, but having to solve a puzzle with only half the clues will eventually strengthen your pattern recognition skills to the point where, when you go back to solving a puzzle with all the clues, it’ll feel like cheating!
+You may find it quite difficult at first, but having to solve a puzzle using only half the clues will strengthen your pattern recognition skills.
+After you do it enough times, solving a puzzle with all of the clues starts to feel like cheating!